The Pact for the Future, adopted Sept. 22 by Consensus, seems to have many interpretations.

 We decide to:

-(c) Scale up and fulfil our respective official development assistance commitments, including the commitment by most developed countries to reach the goal of 0.7 per cent of gross national income for official development assistance and 0.15 to 0.20 per cent of gross national income for official development assistance to least developed countries;
+(c) Scale up and fulfill our respective official development assistance commitments, including the commitment by most developed countries to reach the goal of 0.7 per cent of gross national income for official development assistance and 0.15 to 0.20 per cent of gross national income for official development assistance to least developed countries;

 But then item 24 tells nations they must commit to World Trade Organization rules.
 So can they store grain for a rainy day, or not?